 when the body can’t handle carbs anymore

-However, the story gets worse for those have any form of metabolic damage like type 2 diabetes, insulin resistance, or metabolic syndrome.
+However, the story gets worse for those who have any form of metabolic damage like type 2 diabetes, insulin resistance, or metabolic syndrome.
 These are a spectrum of disorders where excess carbohydrate consumption over time results in the cells no longer accepting glucose as fuel.

 Just like hearing loss happens to those exposed to constant loud noise, someone with insulin resistance will find themselves bewildered that at a certain point of eating the same way for decades, they are now gaining weight and cannot lose it.
-The cells and liver have become ‘full' and ‘deaf' to more glucose.
-The body then secretes more insulin to further try to stuff the cells, but it doesn't work and eventually fasting blood sugars soar.
+The cells and liver have become ‘full’ and ‘deaf’ to more glucose.
+The body then secretes more insulin to further stuff the cells, but it doesn’t work, so eventually fasting blood sugars soar.
 The body then has no choice but to start storing all of this excess fuel as body fat, which primarily gets stored in the torso & stomach.

 Unexplained weight gain in the midsection is the body’s sign that it’s time to change the way you fuel your body because it cannot effectively utilize the fuel from carbohydrates anymore.